bebenlebricolo/events-manager/trunk/readme.txt

 * fixed view of calendar changing to default events list format if default search forms disabled in settings
 * fixed error messages when updating Events Manager
 * moved default view setting to events formatting section, outside of search form options
+* fixed booking forms not always auto-hiding after submission is complete,
+* fixed scrolling overflow issues for skeleton loaders on booking form

 = 6.4.3 =
 * changed EM_Booking::set_status() parameters so $email_args is 4th overloaded function to prevent compile errors in Pro 3.2.2 or earlier with PHP 8